Drive and Park

 The law school also offers a free parking lot for students located approximately three blocks from the school at the corner of Church Street and Friendly Avenue.
 Because this parking lot is not owned by Elon, we cannot guarantee that it will be available for the entire academic year.
 Students must display an Elon University parking sticker to park in this lot.
 This lot is policed by a local towing company to ensure only Elon students park there; this company relies on the stickers to determine who is authorized and will tow any vehicles that do not properly display a sticker, including Elon students (they will NOT waive the towing charges, even at the request of the law school administration).
 Entering students receive an Elon parking sticker during Orientation.
 Towing enforcement will begin the Friday of Orientation week.

 There are metered spaces available on Greene Street directly in front of the law school and on Commerce Street behind the law school.
 While not a practical or affordable long-term option for students because of the length of most school days, this option can be of assistance when a visitor plans to spend less than two hours at the law school.
-City issued parking tickets are $16 per issuance.
+City meters utilize the ParkMobile app as an option for payment of meters.

 Students who live close enough to the law school may also choose to walk or ride their bikes to the law school.
 For bikers, there are several bike racks on the sidewalk in front of the law school.